 Based on the results of the analysis described in the research results in the previous chapter using the COBIT 2019 Framework, the selected business process capability level of the DKI Jakarta Provincial Information and Statistics Communications and Statistics Agency is capability level 4 in the APO02 business process (managed strategy), APO03 (managed enterprise architecture), and BAI05 (managed organizational change).
-This means that the process has been well defined, understood by everyone, and achieved its goals so that it can be measured quantitatively.
+It means that the process has been well defined, understood by everyone, and achieved its goals so that it can be measured quantitatively.
 Meanwhile, DSS06 (managed business process control) has capability level 3, where the business process has achieved its objectives by utilizing organizational assets and is organized.
 It is well defined, but not all Jakarta Government officials understand it.
 IT Governance has been implemented and still needs some improvements to the business processes of the DKI Jakarta Provincial Information and Statistics Communication Service so that each business process can reach the maximum level of capability.

 At least the achievement on levels 3 and 4 in IT business process reveals some good points on the goodwill of Jakarta Province.
 IT is a smart tool for better, easier public services for Jakarta residents.
-In this sense, digitized public services facilitate a vast IT development used by most Jakarta residents.
+In this sense, digitized public services facilitate a vast IT development most Jakarta residents use.
 Furthermore, Jakarta, the capital city and the Indonesian business center, needs computerizing in every business process.
-This obvious point must be stressed because Jakarta province itself, residents, private, and international person-agencies depend deeply on ICT nowadays.
-For many functions, computers and the internet are more effective than any conventional tools.
+This obvious point must be stressed because Jakarta province, residents, private, and international person-agencies depend deeply on ICT nowadays.
+For many functions, computers and the internet are more effective than conventional tools.
 The massive IT utilization in Jakarta shows 'the international mindset' since it works in open space and connects from one to another.
 ICT is increasing transparency and openness on public services procedures.
 Utilizing advanced ICT also replaces the obsolete, rigid, and inefficient processes to get better public services.

 Gap Analysis